mhk69/slate/source/index.md

 You should get notifications every time we believe the phone has arrived at a place.
 At that point, our 2nd tier logic starts to figure out exactly where the device is (i.e. a POI type, home, work, etc).

-## Trigger without using location
+## Unit Testing

-Testing in the real world is time consuming, so we provide a way to easily fire anyone of your recipes.
-Additionally, the GPX routes may not be entirely accurate for your specific needs.
-This method can also be very helpful when unit testing your own code.
+While you are building your application, you should use this method of testing because testing in the real world is time consuming.
+The SenseSdkTestUtility will trigger your recipe immediately if your recipe is registered properly.
+This method is helpful if you need to do quick iterations on your feature or if you want to verify your code works well.

 The example below shows you how to fire a recipe called "ArrivedAtRestaurant" with a restaurant called "Big Foot's Burgers".